abduliante/game-reviews-sentiment-analysis/README.md

 # Game Reviews Sentiment Analysis

 # Abstract
 The game industry is projected to grow to 9.64% by 2026 (mordointelligence.com).
 The exponential growth rate leads to better understanding of gamers need in order to compete in this industry.
-Therefore, in our project we try to find out which game studio is serving the global gaming community based on the cumulative reviews of their products.
+While game studios try their best to achieve players expectations, some of the gamers do not appreciate efforts put in developing games.
+Negative reviews are most likely associated with profanity.
+In our project, we seek to identify profranity based on negative portion of reviews.
+In addition, to build a recommendation system using collaborate filtering engine to match gamers with same similar taste in games.

 # Research Hypothesis:
-In our project, we are trying to identify whether the review made by player is a positive one or negative.
-In addition, we may find out the worthiness of every game based on our sentiment analysis.
+In our project, we are trying to identify whether the review made by player contains profanity.
+Moreover, build a model that predicts whether a certain review is considered profanity one.

-Moreover, negative reviews are segmented aside and to be analyzed for the level of toxicity of every reviewer.

 # Data Description
 This data has been obtained from [Kaggle](https://www.kaggle.com/najzeko/steam-reviews-2021) originally fetched using SteamAPI.
 The data is around 21 million records with 23 features (21 million reviews across more than 300 games).
 The features lists as follow: